pmwcs/pmwcs/src/icon/README.md

 Material icons use geometric shapes to visually represent core ideas, capabilities, or topics.

-- Module **@pmwc/icon**
+- Module **@pmwcs/icon**
 - Import styles:
   - Using CSS Loader
-    - import '@pmwc/icon/styles';
+    - import '@pmwcs/icon/styles';
   - Or include stylesheets
-    - **'@pmwc/icon/icon.css'**
+    - **'@pmwcs/icon/icon.css'**
 - MDC Docs: [https://material.io/icons](https://material.io/icons)

 ## Setup

 Icons are not part of the official material-components-web spec, but they are referenced many times in the documentation.
-PMWC provides a declarative way to use icons.
-Note that PMWC does not ship with any icons of its own.
+PMWCS provides a declarative way to use icons.
+Note that PMWCS does not ship with any icons of its own.
 Make sure you include an icon set!
 You can use any one you want, but Google's Material Icons are available through open source.
 Follow Google's developer guide to get them setup with your app. https://google.github.io/material-design-icons/

 There are lots of different strategies for implementing icons on the web, and the Icon component is flexible for most of them.
 Use ligatures, classNames, inline SVGs, HTML, or URLs to get icons into your app.
 The default strategy is 'ligature' which works with the material.io font icon set.